Here it is folks – the truth.

-Let’s not pretend it is easy – building a website from scratch, even with great tools, is hard work.
+Building a website from scratch, even with great tools, is hard work.

-I’d love to help you with that journey – since I feel like there were a lot of sites that helped me with mine and payback is
+I’d love to help you with that journey – since I feel like there were a lot of sites that helped me with mine and payback is fair turnaround.

 The following are a few key steps that helped me see that “bigger picture” when I was getting started.